Nayem73/MY-TECH-SHEET/java/amigos.md

 10.

-11. java is always pass by
-    value.
-No pass by reference. primitive type er jonno o pass by value, Reference type er jonno o pass by value.

-12. All the instruction
+11. All the instruction
     written in a Dockerfile are instructions to docker for setting up the image.
 Now keep in mind, the image is the template for the container.
     The image is what you don't run in the end, You run a container based on a image.

-13. for primitives, default values are 0 and for Reference types, default value is null
+12. for primitives, default values are 0 and for Reference types, default value is null

-14.

-15. static keyword before any method or attribute means it belongs to the class and not the instance itself.
+13. static keyword before any method or attribute means it belongs to the class and not the instance itself.

-16. static means no need to create an instance of that class. the static method can be invoked directly.
+14. static means no need to create an instance of that class. the static method can be invoked directly.

-17.
+15.

-18. enums in java:
+16. enums in java:
     enum Gender {
     MALE,
     FEMALE